 When it comes to kitchen layouts, these are the most common and popular choices:

 One-Wall: The one-wall or “Pullman kitchen” is the ultimate space saver, usually found in lofts and studios.
 As the name suggests, the one-wall kitchen has all appliances and cabinets against just one wall.
-Adding an island next to a one wall kitchen creates a galley design.
+Adding an island next to a one-wall kitchen creates a galley design.

 Galley: Galley kitchens are another type of compact kitchen style that provides a walk-through space with kitchen appliances and cabinets on two opposite walls.
-Galley kitchens make an excellent use of the available space, but still only offer limited storage and countertop space.
+Galley kitchens make excellent use of the available space, but still only offer limited storage and countertop space.

 L-shape: L-shape kitchens feature two perpendicular benchtops, and are a smart choice for small and medium-sized spaces, maximizing corner space and eliminating traffic, which makes the kitchen easier to use.
 L-shape kitchens also allow for dining space and multiple work zones.
 However, if you have space, it’s better to upgrade to an island.

 Horseshoe: Horseshoe or U-shape kitchens consist of three workspaces connected in a u-shape or an L-shaped kitchen with a separate island making up the 3rd side.
-Horseshoe kitchens are popular because they maximize workspace while adding an island help provide even more space for traffic and workflow.
+Horseshoe kitchens are popular because they maximize workspace while adding an island to help provide even more space for traffic and workflow.